DouglasOrr/CutorchDocker/README.md

 # cutorch

 Debian + CUDA + Torch (quite a barebones installation of GPGPU with Torch).
+On [GitHub](https://github.com/DouglasOrr/CutorchDocker).
 Take note of a few things:

 The **host machine must have matching NVIDIA drivers** for this image (`352.41`).